 • You may be confined to your home, except for work and medical and legal appointments.

 • You may not be allowed to leave the state without a travel permit from the court.

 • You will be charged a monthly probation supervision fee or a designated number of hours of community service.

-• Court ordered programs such as Driver Education (for OUI), substance abuse counseling, Batterer's Program, Sex Offender Counseling, Anger Management, YSO and others all involve probationer paid fees and vary in length.
-Your probation officers cannot excuse you from paying any fees, and failure to complete any program and to pay costs constitutes a violation of probation.
+• Court ordered programs such as Driver Education (for OUI), substance abuse counseling, Batterer’s Program, Sex Offender Counseling, Anger Management, YSO and others all involve probationer paid fees and vary in length.
+Your probation officer cannot excuse you from paying any fees, and failure to complete any program and to pay costs constitutes a violation of probation.

 • Missed program sessions also constitute a violation of probation, for which you may be surrendered to the court.

 • A violation of any “stay away or no contact” order may result in a very serious additional charge.

 “I wanted to thank you again.
 I’m at the end of my probation period.
 I could not have done it without you.
 You were such a great support.
 I just want to let you know I appreciated everything you did.
 Thank you.”